jackjyzhang/jackjyzhang.github.io/index.md

 layout: default
 ---

-I am a fourth-year undergraduate student at [Johns Hopkins University](https://www.jhu.edu/) majoring in Computer Science, Mathematics, Applied Mathematics and Statistics, and minoring Economics.
+I am a fourth-year undergraduate student at [Johns Hopkins University](https://www.jhu.edu/) majoring in Computer Science, Mathematics, Applied Mathematics and Statistics, and minoring in Economics.